duplocloud/actions/update-lambda/README.md

 # Update Lambda Github Action

 This GitHub Action updates a lambda function using Duploctl.
-It allows you to specify the lambda name, and an image name or S3 path as inputs.
+It allows you to specify the lambda name and a URI, which can either be an s3://bucket/path uri or a docker image uri.

 ## Inputs